AninditaBasu/indica/README.md

 # Indica APIs

-The following two APIs are available:
+The following APIs are available:

 - Rig Veda API: Metadata for the Rig Veda.
 Contains info about the gods and poets, their categories, and poem meters used in all of the Rig Veda verses
-- Vedic Soceity API: A descriptions of all the nouns  mentioned in vedic literature (proper nouns aren't included, though)
+- Vedic Soceity API: Descriptions of all the nouns  mentioned in vedic literature (proper nouns aren't included, though)
+- Mahabharat API: Information about people and events in the Mahabharat

 <hr/>